Pursuing Wonder, Knowledge & Love

 Developed on the basis of both the classical liberal arts tradition and the best of contemporary research, BHSC classes invite wonder and facilitate knowledge through the lively presentation of vital ideas.
 Our instructors aim to model and inspire love for all that is Good, True, and Beautiful.

 We offer a full academic and enrichment program for all grades K through 12th, including our flagship Kaleidoscope and Panorama enrichment class blocks inspired by a Charlotte Mason approach to education.
-Several classes are tuition-free!
+Some classes are tuition-free!

 Classes are offered in four tracks based on age: Form I for kindergarten (age 5 or 6 by Sept.
 1) through third grade, Form II for grades four through six, Form III for grades seven through nine, and Form IV for grades ten through twelve.